bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 > 12 Such people we command and urge in the Lord Jesus Christ to settle down and earn the bread they eat.
 > 13 And as for you, brothers and sisters, never tire of doing what is good.

+1 Timothy 5:17-18 (ESV)
+"The elders who direct the affairs of the church well are worthy of double honor, especially those whose work is preaching and teaching.
+For Scripture says, 'Do not muzzle an ox while it is treading out the grain,' and 'The worker deserves his wages.'"

+2 Corinthians 11:8-9 (ESV)
+"I robbed other churches by receiving support from them so as to serve you.
+And when I was with you and needed something, I was not a burden to anyone, for the brothers who came from Macedonia supplied what I needed.
+I have kept myself from being a burden to you in any way, and will continue to do so."

 Acts 18:1-4 shows that Paul made tents to support himself.

+Acts 20:33-35 (ESV)
+"I have not coveted anyone's silver or gold or clothing.
+You yourselves know that these hands of mine have supplied my own needs and the needs of my companions.
+In everything I did, I showed you that by this kind of hard work we must help the weak, remembering the words the Lord Jesus himself said: 'It is more blessed to give than to receive.'"

 We should not try to sell the gospel:

 > 2 Corinthians 2:17 (TNIV)
 > 17 Unlike so many, we do not peddle the word of God for profit.
 On the contrary, in Christ we speak before God with sincerity, as those sent from God.

+Jesus did receive help to do His ministry:

+Luke 8:1-3 (ESV)
+"After this, Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
+The Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene)...
+Joanna the wife of Chuza, the manager of Herod's household; Susanna; and many others.
+These women were helping to support them out of their own means."

 Some tried to make a profit off the Gospel: